rahulratho15/Blockchain-Voting-System/README.md

 License
 This project is licensed under the MIT License.
 Contact
-For any inquiries or questions, please contact [Your Name/Email Address/LinkedIn Profile Link].
+For any inquiries or questions, please contact : rahulrathnavel15@gmail.com